 The curvature of the spine – Such as scoliosis and kyphosis can also be the ones that are causing your chronic pain to occur over and over again.
 Since you know what is causing your chronic pain, in this case, the trick is working to remove the cause and with that your chronic pain.

 But how can you do that, you ask?
 The best thing that you can do for scoliosis and kyphosis is physical therapy and lots of functional exercises.
 In the meantime, you can also look to non-steroid anti-inflammatory drugs (NSAIDs) and over-the-counter painkillers as well, under the advice of your doctor.

 What you need to remember is the fact that you may not have to live with chronic pain even if you are not able to remove its cause once and for all.
 As you can see, we have listed 8 of the most common causes of chronic pain and explained what you can do to recover from the illness, or at least find some relief.
 The recurring theme of exercise, eating right and getting enough sleep should not be lost on you.

-Additionally you can try a message or physical therapy or perhaps even yoga or acupuncture, whatever you choose we hope that it will help you to combat your chronic pain, lessen its severity and bring you some sense of control over your condition.
+Additionally, you can try a massage or physical therapy or perhaps even yoga or acupuncture, whatever you choose we hope that it will help you to combat your chronic pain, lessen its severity and bring you some sense of control over your condition.